gfxdisp/eye_tracking/README.md

 ## Installing dependencies

-The application has been run tested on Ubuntu 20.04.
+The application has been run and tested on Ubuntu 20.04.
 Any other version might be incompatible.

 ### [CUDA](https://developer.nvidia.com/cuda-toolkit)